Peace & Reconcilliation

 This interactive galley encourages visitors to explore Coventry as a centre for peace and reconciliation.

-Look at objects found after the Coventry Blitz or have a go on the interactive Flashpoint game, in which your challenge is to lead people through crisis.
+Look at objects found after the Coventry Blitz.
 Families will be appropriately introduced to ideas and discussions around peace and conflict.